wa0x6e/CakePHP-Memcached-Engine/readme.md

 This is an alternative memcached cache engine to the memcache engine shipped by default with cakePhp.
 Default one uses the [memcache extension](http://ca.php.net/manual/en/book.memcache.php), whereas this one uses the [memcached extension](http://ca.php.net/manual/en/book.memcached.php). (notice the **d**)

-Current version of the memcached extension (1.0.2), as well as the next beta (2.
-0.0b2) implements a very basic `getStats()`, that doesn't allow retrieval of the list of keys stored in cache.
-`Cache::clear()` is thus impossible, and **not** implemented in this engine.

-If `Cache::clear()` support is primordial to you, uses the memcache engine shipped with CakePhp.

 Benefits of Memcached over Memcache extension
 ---